Warren Bolster: Biography

 Bolster had been interested in cameras and photography from an early age.
-This was especially nurtured by his parents' regular slide-shows of family holidays and the many hand-down cameras they gave to him.
+This was especially nurtured by his parents' regular slideshows of family holidays and the many hand-down cameras they gave to him.

 In 1967, he moved to Cocoa Beach, Florida, attended Brevard Community College and earned a reputation as one of the state's top surfers.
 He also began photographing surfing while in Florida.

 By 1970, Bolster had migrated to San Diego and made skateboards out of old water skis to ensure there was "a surfboard-like alternative for the few days lacking surf," he later recalled.

 In 1972, he started to be published in and became an associate editor at Surfer Magazine, from 1976-77.
 During his time at Surfer Magazine, he was given the task of resurrecting Skateboarder Magazine by Steve Pezman, at the time publisher and editor of Surfer.
 Skateboarder Magazine had released only four quarterly issues in 1964-65, and then ceased publication.
 When the skateboard craze subsided, the magazine was dropped due to low sales.

 In 1976, with the advent of the urethane wheel revolution in skateboarding, which provided greater traction and speed, Bolster had six months to get Skateboarder Magazine running again.
 As an associate editor, he teamed up with Kurt Ledterman, the other associate editor at Surfer Magazine.
 Secretary Chris Maxwell (nicknamed Max Criswell by Kurt) made the final member of a trio that would become the re-creators of Skateboarder Magazine.

 Photographically, Bolster was among the first to use fish-eye lenses, motor-drive sequences and strobes while documenting California's skateboarding culture.
 For example, Ty Page's multi-faceted, rapid-fire technique and footwork were nothing short of incredible.
 After trying many times to photograph his footwork, Bolster was forced to purchase a new $3,000 high-speed camera to catch him on film to publish in the August and September 1977 issues of Skateboarder Magazine.
 Superstar professional skateboarder Tony Hawk said the magazine was the only one worth reading at the time.
 "The pictures were always dreamy and left me full of disbelief….
 If it weren't for SkateBoarder, I would have never realized what was really possible on my four-wheeled plank," Hawk said in the book The Legacy of Warren Bolster: Master of Skateboard Photography.